civet-software/CIVET-Django/djcivet_site/docs/extraction.rst

    Up arrow:
        *Append* the contents of the field with the highlighted text.
        The appended texts are comma-delimited.

+   If the highlighted textis off the screen, the window will automatically scroll to place the text on the bottom of the screen.
+If the text contains no words in the category, a pop-up window will alert you to this.

 #.
 Copy-and-paste from the text to the data fields work as you would
    expect; text can also be entered and edited manually.